simaoalicechen/simaoalicechen.github.io/README.md

 -- Implemented robust game logic and GUI, and managed backend operations for storing player statistics and game scores.

 ### Airbnb DataBase SQL Python Streamlit Project
--- Developed a Q&A model for Airbnb rental prices using SQL and Python in Jupyter Notebook.
+-- Developed a Q&A model for Airbnb rental prices using SQL and Python.
 -- Analyzed and visualized housing data using StreamLit frontend functions help customers to identify critical pricing and neighborhood information to better prepare trips.

+# About Me :fist:

+### Hobbies
+-- Reading
+-- Photography
+-- Road Tripping
+-- Badminton or any other sports that make me active with team spirits
+-- Solo Running or Swimming: Brooklyn Beach Half Marathon, 2019; Skunk Cabbage Classic Half Marathon, 2018; Syracuse Empire Half Marathon 2017

+### Unusual skills
+-- I never had a furry pet growing up, but now I can warm up to any dogs within 5 minutes.
+-- Because of an allergy, I was waked up very early each morning for 2 weeks in a row.
+And now, I am a morning person.